 - Place artichokes upside down in steamer.
-Place steamer over pot containing 3" water, 1 clove minced garlic, lemon wedges, celery stalk cut in half, bay leaf.
+Place steamer over pot containing 3-4" water, 1 clove minced garlic, lemon wedges, one celery stalk cut in half, and the bay leaf.
 Cover artichokes and steam over med-high heat for approx. 45 minutes or until tender.
 Remove from steamer.

 - While artichokes are cooking, prepare rice according to package directions.

-- Meanwhile, in a large skillet, sauté sliced mushrooms in butter, 1 minced garlic clove, wine, and basil.
+- Meanwhile, in a large skillet over medium heat, sauté sliced mushrooms in butter, 1 minced garlic clove, wine, and basil.
 Cook until tender.
 Remove mushrooms from pan.

 - In same skillet, sauté 1 minced clove garlic (add more butter if needed to keep garlic from burning).
 Add 1 stalk diced celery.
 Stir in mushrooms and cooked rice.
 Thoroughly combine.
 Add salt and pepper to taste.

 - Fill center of artichokes with rice stuffing.
-Serve with melted garlic butter and lemon or vegan aioli.
+Serve with vegan melted garlic butter and lemon or vegan aioli.